tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 Adjust to your own needs.
 Read Touchpad Synaptics for more information.

-To adjust the speed/sensitivity of the TrackPoint add these lines in your /etc/rc.local script:
+To adjust the speed/sensitivity of the TrackPoint add these lines in a systemd tmpfile:

-    /etc/rc.local

-    TPDEV=/sys/devices/platform/i8042/serio1
-    echo -n 180 > $TPDEV/speed
-    echo -n 200 > $TPDEV/sensitivity
+    /etc/tmpfiles.d/local.conf

+    w /sys/devices/platform/i8042/serio1/speed - - - - 180
+    w /sys/devices/platform/i8042/serio1/sensitivity - - - - 200

 Possible range of values are 1-255.